yuheng2002/Basic-Serial-Interface-with-Hardware/README.md

 # Basic Serial Interface with Hardware

 ## Goal
 I implemented this challenge by partially re-using the **Bare-Metal STM32 drivers** that I previously developed from scratch.
-This approach allows me to manually configure GPIOs and UART peripherals, demonstrating understanding of direct memory manipulation without relying on HAL abstraction layers.
+This approach allows me to manually configure GPIOs and UART peripherals, demonstrating understanding of direct memory manipulation without relying on HAL.

 ## 🛠 Hardware Setup
 I kept the hardware setup minimal to prioritize firmware logic and signal integrity.